heyarnold23/UltraPlus/README.md

 #### PostgreSQL

-PostgreSQL was the database of choice because it is simple to work with, and is easily manipulable using Sequelize.
+PostgreSQL was the database of choice because it is simple to work with, and is easily manipulable using SQLAlchemy.

 #### SQLAlchemy